sangstar/sangstar.github.io/docs/_posts/2023-05-15-evaluation_metrics.markdown

 \end{array}
 $$

-which can be extended quite easily to multiple classes by just adding more columns and rows.
+In this example, the row labels corresond to the predictions by the models by its associated row elements, and the column labels are the "true" or "gold" labels.
+Rows off the diagonal, such as that marked by $$1$$, would be a false positive label for $$B$$, where the correct label is $$A$$.
+"False positive" and "false negative" kind of break down with more classes, so it's more just saying that it's either on the diagonal and a true positive, or a misclassification of a gold label.

 You may have noticed that a classifier with minimal misclassification tends to diagonality, and it makes for a cool way to visually check how your classifier is doing in terms of precision and recall *per class*.

 ## F-measure